-Many public institutions, especially schools, The success of your project dehave already made the transition to healthy, local and environmentally sustainable food.
-Don't hesitate to draw inspiration from their have a good idea of what your experience for your own initiatives.
+Many public institutions, especially schools, have already made the transition to healthy, local and environmentally sustainable food.
+Don't hesitate to draw inspiration from their experience for your own initiatives.

 - Contact Aliments du Québec and ask to be put in contact with establishments that have implemented this type of project; - See the profiles of the schools selected to receive Farm to School Canada grants in 2018.